GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

     cbt createtable my-table

-The Cloud Dataflow job inserts data into column family 'csv'.
+The Dataflow job inserts data into column family 'csv'.
 Create that column family in your table:

     cbt createfamily my-table csv